-Based on an increase in COVID-19 variant cases in the State of Florida, the Florida Supreme Court has authorized all courts to implement additional health and safety protocols to protect against the spread of COVID-19 variants, including requiring the wearing of face masks by all persons in a courthouse or any portion thereof and supporting the remote conduct of proceedings that are not required to be held in person.
+Based on an increase in COVID-19 variant cases in the State of Florida, the Florida Supreme Court authorized all courts to implement additional health and safety protocols to protect against the spread of COVID-19 variants, including requiring the wearing of face masks by all persons in a courthouse or any portion thereof and supporting the remote conduct of proceedings that are not required to be held in person.
 Fla.
 Admin.
 Order No. AOSC21-17, Amendment 1 (Fla.
 July 29, 2021).
-Local health conditions in Palm Beach County require the implementation of additional health and safety protocols.
-Therefore, the following protocols and measures will govern the Circuit's operations.
+Based on local health conditions, the wearing of masks has been mandatory in all courthouses in Palm Beach County since August 2, 2021.